 MassHealth’s (Medicaid) Adult Foster Care program allows elderly participants to move into a caregiver’s home and receive care there instead of living in a nursing home or another institutional facility.
 Alternatively, a caregiver can move into the participant’s home.

-Most commonly, the caregivers are friends or family members of the care recipient, although it is not a requirement that the caregiver and care recipient be acquainted.
-The state pays the caregivers for the 24-hour personal care that they provide.
-Typically, personal care assistance includes the Activities of Daily Living (ADLs), like bathing, toileting, grooming and other personal hygiene, as well as the Instrumental Activities of Daily Living (IADLs), such as meal preparation, housekeeping, and laundry.
+Most commonly, the caregiver is a friend or family member of the care recipient.
+However, it is not a requirement that the caregiver and care recipient be acquainted.
+The state pays the caregiver for the 24-hour personal care that they provide.
+Typically, personal care includes assistance with the Activities of Daily Living (ADLs), like bathing, toileting, grooming and other personal hygiene, as well as the Instrumental Activities of Daily Living (IADLs), such as meal preparation, housekeeping, and laundry.

-Eligible family members that can be paid as caregivers include siblings, adult children, and other relatives, but not the care recipient’s spouse, parent of minors, or legal guardian.
-It is unclear whether ex-spouses can be paid as caregivers.
+Eligible family members that can be paid as caregivers include siblings, adult children, and other relatives.
+But they cannot be the care recipient’s spouse, a parent of a minor, or the legal guardian.

 The Adult Foster Care program is operated by the Massachusetts Executive Office of Health and Human Services and is part of the state’s MassHealth program.

 Persons unsure of their financial eligibility should consult with a MassHealth planning expert.
-Any planning must be done prior to applying.
+Any planning must be done before applying.
 Read more.

-Detailed PDFs about the program are available for download from this link.
+A detailed PDF about the program is available for download here.